swaponline/MultiCurrencyWallet/docs/promo/1inch.md

 Not for everyone need such a type of technology as atomic swap (secure, but slow) or exchanges between different blockchains.
 For now we can offer only this type of service.
 Some of our clients need fast exchange only on the one blockchain network.
 We believe 1inch provides some of the best and most available services in this area.
 Examples for different types of users:

 - usual user who wants to exchange his assets.
 He will open our or any other application from our customers and can make fast exchange on the available chains through 1inch Network.
 Also if he wants to create an order with special price it also will be available with Limit Orders Protocol.

-- also we have plugin client who wants to make own brand/product.
+- plugin client who wants to make own brand/product.
 He will install our plugin on his domain and customize plugin as he wants.
 The main difference in this case is that he will have its own users.

-- we are open source project and anyone developers can fork our project on github for their own needs.
+- developers, we are open source project and anyone can fork our project on github for their own needs.
 Like the client plugin, they have their own users.

 All of this significantly increases the number of users our product.
 Afterwards it will subsequently increase the number of users of 1inch Network.

 # Tell us more about your project *
 What problem does it solve?
 How will it succeed?
 In what ways will it help strengthen and grow out the 1inch Network?

-SwapOnline is top 1 simplest multi-currency wallet for wordpress platform with decentralized exchange based on atomic swap.
+SwapOnline is open sourse non-custodial multi-currency wallet with decentralized exchange based on atomic swap, also we provide our wallet as plugin for wordpress platform and at this moment it is top 1 simplest cryptocurrency wallet widget on codecanyon.
 Our mission is to simplify the introduction of new users and developers in the blockchain ecosystems without developer skills.

 ### "What problem does it solve?"
 Anyone can create a popular blockchain wallets and exchange their own assets between blockchains using smart contracts,